MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/agisoft-metashape.md

 ---
-author: JBrentJ
+author: sbmjais
-description: This tutorial explains how to use Agisoft Metashape to create 3D models for Microsoft Dynamics 365 mixed-reality apps. ms.author: v-jerja ms.date: 08/13/2020 ms.topic: article
+description: This tutorial explains how to use Agisoft Metashape to create 3D models for Microsoft Dynamics 365 mixed-reality apps. ms.author: shjais ms.date: 08/13/2020 ms.topic: article
-title: Use Agisoft Metashape to create 3D models for Dynamics 365 mixed-reality applications ms.reviewer: v-brycho
+title: Use Agisoft Metashape to create 3D models for Dynamics 365 mixed-reality applications
+manager: shujoshi
 ---

 # Use Agisoft Metashape to create 3D models for Dynamics 365 mixed-reality applications